william-murphy/offthegully/README.md

 # Running with Docker
 1. Install Docker
-2. From this directory, run `docker compose up`
+2. From this directory, run `docker build -t off-the-gully .`
+3. Run `docker run -p 8080:8080 off-the-gully`
-3. To stop it, press ctrl+c
+4. To stop it, press ctrl+c